genomu/genomu/README.md

 To build, simply run `make`.
 Hopefully, this will end successfully and you can fire up a test cluster using `make start`.
 That will start three nodes (their configs can be found in the ./test directory).
-Make sure to check out it's web console at http://localhost:9119
+Make sure to check out its web console at http://localhost:9119

 License